 As a result, project companies are not performing as well as they could.
 The sad thing is they seem complacent with it and even resigned to the lack of innovation.
 Plus, most major ERP vendors are content to let it stay that way.
 Why complicate good business with unnecessary innovation when nobody rocks the boat?

 Enter ADEACA.
 We have worked hard the last 10 years reengineering business processes necessary for a modern ERP to run project business at its core.
 Integrating both project operations and project financials into a fully process governed enterprise wide ERP system, with no other applications or desktop tools necessary.
 We’ve gone so far as to coin a new category of enterprise solutions that strive to accomplish this feat.
-We call it a unified project solution, and ADEACA ONE is the first to fill this category.
+We call it Project Business Automation, and ADEACA ONE is the first to fill this category.

 But before I get ahead of myself, let’s start from the beginning.